Why Isn’t My Blog Showing Up in Google? (+How to Fix It in 2026)

 Understanding Searcher Intent

 Achieving visibility on Google, for the right keywords, demands a nuanced understanding of searcher intent.
-Understanding why someone searches for ‘roof repair cost’, or ‘how to look up a criminal record’ will inform the positioning and crafting of content you want indexed.
-Ask yourself these key questions:
+Understanding why someone searches for will inform the positioning and crafting of content you want indexed.
+Ask yourself these key questions

 What is the Search Intent I’m going for?